csev/py4inf/CALIBRE.md

 -  Do *not* do heuristic processing
 -  Under Structure Detection, Blank out the Insert page breaks before regex

+Use Calibre to do the MOBI conversion - just uploadig the EPUB seems to lose KDP awareness of the table of contents.

-Save To Disk in a Single Direcotry
+Save To Disk in a Single Directory